Dental Emergency | STAR dentistry Pyrmont

-RELAX, take a deep breath, call STAR dentistry as soon as you can on 02 9518 9803, or click below to book now
+RELAX, take a deep breath, call STAR dentistry PYRMONT as soon as you can on (02) 9518 9803, or click below to book now

 At STAR dentistry Pyrmont we have experienced Emergency Dentists to get you out of pain.
 Our Sydney based dentists specialise in dental emergencies and pain relief and will always be gentle and understanding of your situation.

-If you are looking for an emergency dentist in Sydney, we are open 7 days a week with flexible late working hours until 8pm on weekdays, and can accomodate after hours call outs to any type of dental accident or emergency.
+If you are looking for an emergency dentist in Pyrmont of the surrounding Sydney suburbs, we are open 6 days a week with flexible late working hours until 8pm on weekdays, and can accomodate after hours call outs to any type of dental accident or emergency.
 Simply call us on (02) 9518 9803 to make a same day appointment.

 For those travelling to Pyrmont from the Sydney suburbs, parking is available on the roads outside & opposite the surgery, in the STAR casino, and all other roads around Pyrmont.
 For public transport, the Sydney Light Rail stops next door to us, and the Sydney Harbour ferry/bus stops for Pyrmont and Darling Harbour are only metres away.